 Suitability for Families with Children

-Both of these dogs are good with children and can bring a lot of joy to your family over the years.
+Both dogs are good with children and can bring a lot of joy to your family over the years.
 The key to making the right choice lies in finding the right breed for the personalities and lifestyles present in your home.

-If you are after dogs that are more similar to the Cockapoo then have a look at these guides:
+If you are after dogs that are more similar to the Cockapoo, then have a look at these guides: